colinskow/superlogin/README.md

 If you are using Cloudant authentication, the prefixed `user_id` is inserted as the first item on the `permissions` array, which will also appear inside `roles` in your `userCtx` object.
 You will also find all the `roles` from your user doc here.

+If you wish to give a user special Cloudant permissions other than the ones specified in your config, you can edit the user doc from the `sl-users` database and under `personalDBs` add an array called `permissions` under the corresponding DB for that user.

 ## Adding Providers

 You can add support for any Passport OAuth2 strategy to SuperLogin with just a few lines of code.
 (OAuth1 strategies generally require a cookie-based session to work, so are not currently supported by SuperLogin which is sessionless.)